Here are some valuable home remedies for dogs and cats that can keep your pet’s tail wagging and save you an unnecessary trip to the vet.

 - When your dog scavenges something from the compost pile, it irritates the bowel, creating nerve impulses that signal the gut to speed up.
 When food moves too quickly through the gut, the result is loose stools.
 In dogs and cats with chronic inflammatory bowel disease, the gut responds as if irritated at the slightest stress or change of diet.

 - The herb slippery elm, available as powder or capsules, coats the lining of the gastrointestinal tract, counteracting the irritation and allowing stools to firm up.
 Put 1 tablespoon of the powder (break open capsules) into 1 pint of water and bring to a boil to thicken.
-Let it cool, and administer by mouth, a teaspoon or less for small pets, several tablespoons for large dogs, every 2 to 4 hours, until the gut settles down (usually 8 to 24 hours).
+Let it cool, and administer by mouth.
+Give a teaspoon or less to small pets and several tablespoons to large dogs every 2 to 4 hours, until the gut settles down (usually 8 to 24 hours).

 - A gentle cleaning with a cotton swab or gauze dipped into vegetable oil can help to remove a buildup of wax and dirt.